vdae2304/Metodos-Numericos/Documentacion/Iterators.md

 iterator begin();
 const_iterator begin() const;

-iterator begin(bool row_major);
+iterator begin(layout_t order);
-const_iterator begin(bool row_major) const;
+const_iterator begin(layout_t order) const;
 ```

 Parameters

-* `row_major` It is an optional parameter that changes the order in which
+* `order` It is an optional parameter that changes the order in which elements
-elements are iterated.
-If provided, the elements are iterated in row-major
-order (i.e., from first axis to last axis) or column-major order (i.e., from
-last axis to first axis) as specified by `row_major`.
-Otherwise, the elements
+are iterated.
+In row-major order, the last index is varying the fastest.
+In
+column-major order, the first index is varying the fastest.
+The default is to
-are iterated in the same order as stored in memory.
+use the same layout as stored in memory.

 Returns